Machiavelli with glowing red eyes beside a puppet hand controlling a businessman with strings and the text "Who's Pulling Your Strings?"

 They have no discipline, they’re mediocre at their job, and if you got to know them personally, you’d realize that despite having a lot of money and power, they’re miserable.

-So how is it that they’ve authority over people?
+So, how is it that they’ve authority over people?

 They are like method actors.
 They create this persona that people want to see and are constantly in character.
 And that’s how they reap the benefits of authority without doing the heavy work of getting their shit together.

-But there’s a major downside to this strategy…
+There’s a major downside to this strategy.

 Eventually, they’ll start believing they are capable people, that they’re truly great.

-But since they’re operating on an illusion, what they are is… truly fucked.
+Since they’re operating on an illusion, what they are is… truly fucked.

-So basically, Machiavellians can control people like puppets and that gives them a lot of influence, money, and power but once they start believing their own BS, it’s simply a countdown to their inevitable downfall.
+But once they start believing their own BS, it’s simply a countdown to their inevitable downfall.

 You know, deviating from reality has serious consequences.